 - Many of the horses that I work with visibly enjoy their riders practicing Equestrian Tai Chi.

 - Even horses who do not lead (what we would think of as) stressful lives, clearly relax.

 - Riders can build deeper partnerships with their horses by connecting with them at an energetic level by practicing Equestrian Tai Chi.

 - Horses can appreciate us on different energetic levels.

-Jenny Pim is a Certified Tai Chi Instructors registered instructor with The Tai Union for Great Britain.
+Jenny Pim is a Certified Tai Chi Instructor registered instructor with The Tai Union for Great Britain.
 She’s been teaching Tai Chi since 2002.
 She’s won silver medals in the British Open Tai Chi Championships.
 She’s a Certified Riding Coach registered with Horse Sport Ireland.